Ryan Malleck

-Ryan John Malleck (born July 22, 1993) is an American football tight end who is currently a free agent.
+Ryan John Malleck (born July 22, 1993) is an American former professional football tight end.
 He played college football at Virginia Tech.

 Born in Teaneck, New Jersey, Malleck grew up on the Jersey Shore in Point Pleasant as a fan of the New York Giants.
 He played football at Point Pleasant Borough High School.

 Professional career

 New York Giants

 Malleck signed with the New York Giants as an undrafted free agent on May 6, 2016.
-He was waived/injured by the Giants on August 30, 2016 and placed on injured reserve.
+He was waived/injured by the Giants on August 30, 2016, and placed on injured reserve.
 He was released with an injury settlement on September 3, 2016.

 Pittsburgh Steelers

 On February 22, 2017, Malleck signed with the Pittsburgh Steelers.
 He was waived by the Steelers on May 16, 2017.

 Baltimore Ravens

 On June 6, 2017, Malleck signed with the Baltimore Ravens.
-He was waived on September 2, 2017 and was signed to the Ravens' practice squad the next day.
+He was waived on September 2, 2017, and was signed to the Ravens' practice squad the next day.
 He was released on September 12, 2017, but was re-signed on September 27.
 He was released on October 10, 2017.